OpenStackweb/oid-sweden-2024/src/pages/content-pages/france.md

 ---
 ##### 22 May 2024 | Palaiseau, France | [EDF Lab Paris-Saclay](https://maps.app.goo.gl/sxxPmcTnYe4Dh3f18)

-On 22 May 2024, we will gather in Palaiseu, France for OpenInfra Day France where open-source experts and enthusiasts will gather to discuss OpenStack, Kubernetes, and the most relevant infrastructure technologies in the ecosystem.
+On 22 May 2024, we will gather in Palaiseau, near Paris, France for OpenInfra Day France where open-source experts and enthusiasts will gather to discuss OpenStack, Kubernetes, and the most relevant infrastructure technologies in the ecosystem.

 **[CFP](https://openinfrafoundation.formstack.com/forms/2024_openinfra_days_france_cfp) | [Registration](https://oideurope2024.openinfra.dev/#registration=1) | Sponsorship opportunities are coming soon**